zitot/love-rms-lands/README.md

 # love-rms-lands

-scenario like editor for land generation
+scenario like editor for land generation... it's going to be more like paint than an actual editor, and even calling it paint is pushing it. something more primitive?

 currently just a mockup of a ui and scrollable map